 b.
 Leave the Username field empty.
 Click Submit.

 c.
 Leave the password field empty and click Submit.

 d.
 Choose an already logged in username/password and click Submit.

 What had to be 4 different cases is combined into one.
-You might be thinking- What’s wrong with that?
-It is saving a lot of documentation and what I can do in 4, I am doing it in 1- isn’t that great?
+You might think- What’s wrong with that?
+It is saving a lot of documentation and what I can do in 4; I am doing it in 1- isn’t that great?
 Well, not quite.
 Reasons?

-- What if one of the conditions fails – we have to mark the entire test as ‘failed’.
+- What if one condition fails – we have to mark the entire test as ‘failed?’.
 If we mark the entire case ‘failed’, it means all 4 conditions are not working, which isn’t really true.

 - Tests need to have a flow.
-From precondition to step 1 and all through the steps.
+From precondition to step 1 and throughout the steps.
 If I follow this case, in step (a), if it is successful, I will be logged onto the page, where the “login” option is no longer available.
 So when I get to step (b) – where is the tester going to enter the username?
-You see, the flow is broken.
+The flow is broken.

 How to Improve Test Case Efficiency

 The software testers should write their tests from the earlier stage of the software development life cycle, best during the software requirements phase.

 The test manager or a QA manager should collect and prepare the maximum possible documents as per the below list.